-- √ Returned as soon as possible
+- ✓ Returned as soon as possible

-- ✓ Marked with helpful comments
+- Marked with helpful comments

 - ✓ Corrected in class where appropriate

-- √ Marks will be recorded
+✓ Marks will be recorded

-- √ Non-completion recorded
+✓ Non-completion recorded

-- ✓ Letters to parents / carers will be sent if there are 3 non-completions
+✓ Letters to parents / carers will be sent

-- ✓ If homework is handed in late (without good reason), staff may record it as having been completed but not mark it.
+- Letters to parents / carers will be sent if there are 3 non-completions - If homework is handed in late (without good reason), staff may record it as having been completed but not mark it.
 Staff will use their professional judgement in such matters.